ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 #### 4- Create User Catalog and Alias for Log Stream

 IBM recommends that you plan your high level qualifier carefully and add an alias for each high level qualifier in the master catalog that points to a user catalog.
-So, I created an alias named 'IXGLOGR' and a user catalog in the volume that I am planning to put log streams.
+So, an alias named 'IXGLOGR' and a user catalog in the LOGR01 volume should be defined.

-I submit two JCLs below:

     //DEFCAT2  JOB  (),'OZGUR',CLASS=A,MSGCLASS=H,REGION=0M,
     //   NOTIFY=&SYSUID,MSGLEVEL=(1,1)